-What tends to flummox a lot of drivers is that you need to steer in what seems to be like the wrong direction at the start of the turn.
+What tends to flummox a lot of drivers is that you need to steer in what feels like the wrong direction at the start of the turn.

-For example, is your want to reverse your vehicle and trailer to the left, you need to move the steering wheel to the right to begin with.
+For example, if you want to reverse your vehicle and trailer to the left, you need to move the steering wheel to the right to begin with.

 Why?
-Because the back of your car needs to move to the right to push the front of the trailer to the right, so the back of the trailer swings to the left.
+Because the back of your car needs to move to the right to push the front of the trailer on the right, so that the back of the trailer swings to the left.

-Once your trailer is heading in the right direction, don’t continue to steer in the same direction otherwise your’ll jackknife your car at right angles to your trailer.
+Once your trailer is heading in the correct direction, don’t continue to steer in the same direction otherwise you’ll jackknife your car at a right angle to your trailer.

 If things don’t go to plan, pull forwards a short distance and try again.
 Remember that every movement of your steering wheel is the reverse of where you’d normally turn.